MoArtis/RCGMod/README.md

 - Start the game from the main menu.
 (Optional)

-- Remap the "interaction" action used to pick object on the floor or use doors.
+- Remap the "interact" action used to pick object on the floor or use doors.

 - Change the keyboard mapping from the config file.